suavecode/suavecode.github.io/_posts/2016-02-112-Regional_Jet_Optimization.md

 </code></pre>

 Note that, sometimes, a single input can map to multiple outputs, such as the "wing_area" design variable; in this case, use a list for the outputs, as seen above.
+The use of a wild card "*", can also allow values to map to multiple outputs.
+Values to be outputted cannot contain wild cards as that would be ambiguous to an optimizer.

 #### Procedure.py:
 Links everything together, defining the steps you would use to size and analyze the aircraft at each optimizer iteration.

 This file contains a number of subfunctions to alter the vehicle and mission.
 The function setup() instantiates the procedure, defining the functions that are called at each step of the optimizer in their order of execution.

-1. simple_sizing defines the geometry of the aircraft based on the input parameters (in this case, wing area and cruise altitude).
+1. simple_sizing() defines the geometry of the aircraft based on the input parameters (in this case, wing area and cruise altitude).

 2. weights() determines the weight breakdown of the aircraft